 Read § 79.
 What is the effect of restricting the exclusion to the purchase of group-term life insurance and not allowing discrimination in favor of a key employee?
+ARPA, δ 9632 amended §129 to provide that in 2021, taxpayers could exclude \$10,500 (or half that amount for taxpayers married filing separately) for employer-provided dependent care assistance.
+This of course is more than twice the previous limit.

 Why should there be a \$50,000 ceiling on the amount of group-term life insurance whose purchase is excluded from an employee's gross income?

-The cost of group term life insurance with a death benefit that exceeds \$50,000 is gross income to the employee to the extent that such cost exceeds the cost of \$50,000 of group term life insurance plus the amount that the employee paid for such insurance. \$ 79(a).
+The cost of group term life insurance with a death benefit that exceeds \$50,000 is

+CARES Act, § 2206: added § 127(c)(1)(B) to provide that "educational assistance" includes payments of an employee's education loan.
+The provision was to sunset on December 31, 2020, but has been extended to the end of 2025 by the Taxpayer Certainty and Disaster Tax Relief Act of 2020, tit.
+I, subtit.
+B, § 120. gross income to the employee to the extent that such cost exceeds the cost of 50,000 of group term life insurance plus the amount that the employee paid for such insurance. § 79(a).
 The regulations prescribe the monthly premium for such excess insurance.
 Reg. § 1.79-3(d).